 Updates to the Boulder County Floodplain Overlay Zoning District have been adopted for waterways throughout unincorporated Boulder County that were most affected by the 2013 flood.
 These maps include revised or new regulatory flood risk zones and help to identify risk for property owners and enable proactive measure to protect people and property.
 More background on the goals for this new mapping can be found on the Land Use Docket webpage.

 Draft floodplain maps from Phase II of the Colorado Hazard Mapping Program (CHAMP) study went through detailed reviews and public outreach before being taken to the Board of County Commissioners (BOCC) for local adoption as best available information in a regulatory update to the Floodplain Overlay District.
 View a list of impacted reaches.

 Public Hearing Process and Information

-Public meetings were held from January to April 2018 and input provided by community members during this time helped to refine the draft mapping.
-Comments submitted by community members have been reviewed by the CHAMP team and responses were provided for technical questions/concerns.
-These public comments and responses will be available on the Land Use docket webpage via the Staff Report prior to the Planning Commission public hearing on June 20, 2018.
-If the Planning Commission recommends that docket Z-17-0002 heads to the Board of County Commissioners for public hear, additional comments will be collected and posted in advance of the hearing.
+Public outreach was conducted from January to July 2018 and input provided by community members during this time helped to refine the Phase II draft mapping.
+Comments submitted by the public was reviewed by the CHAMP team and responses were provided to technical questions/concerns.
+These public comments and responses will be available on the Land Use docket webpage via the Staff Report for docket Z-17-0002.